sibhod/react-ts-boilerplate/README.md

-## React Typescript Boilerplate
+## Vite React Typescript Boilerplate

-A simple boilerplate in typescript with react and react router.
+A simple Vite boilerplate in typescript with react and react router.